tsichiro/mit-6.824-distributed-systems/cache-consistency-memcached-at-facebook.md

-## LEC 16: Cache Consistency: Memcached at Facebook

-6.824 2015 Lecture 16: Scaling Memcache at Facebook
+6.824 2020 Lecture 16: Scaling Memcache at Facebook

 Scaling Memcache at Facebook, by Nishtala et al, NSDI 2013

 why are we reading this paper? it's an experience paper, not about new ideas/techniques three ways to read it:
-    cautionary tale of problems from not taking consistency seriously impressive story of super high capacity from mostly-off-the-shelf s/w fundamental struggle between performance and consistency we can argue with their design, but not their success
+    cautionary tale about not taking consistency seriously from the start impressive story of super high capacity from mostly-off-the-shelf s/w fundamental struggle between performance and consistency we can argue with their design, but not their success

-how do web sites scale up with growing load? a typical story of evolution over time:
+how do web sites cope as they get more users? a typical story of evolution over time:
-  1. one machine, web server, application, DB
-     DB stores on disk, crash recovery, transactions, SQL application queries DB, formats, HTML, &c
+  1. single machine w/ web server + application + DB DB provides persistent storage, crash recovery, transactions, SQL application queries DB, formats HTML, &c
-     but the load grows, your PHP application takes too much CPU time
+     but: as load grows, application takes too much CPU time
-  2. many web FEs, one shared DB an easy change, since web server + app already separate from storage FEs are stateless, all sharing (and concurrency control) via DB but the load grows; add more FEs; soon single DB server is bottleneck
+  2. many web FEs, one shared DB an easy change, since web server + app already separate from storage FEs are stateless, all sharing (and concurrency control) via DB stateless -> any FE can serve any request, no harm from FE crash
+     but: as load grows, need more FEs, soon single DB server is bottleneck
-  3. many web FEs, data sharded over cluster of DBs partition data by key over the DBs app looks at key (e.g. user), chooses the right DB good DB parallelism if no data is super-popular painful -- cross-shard transactions and queries probably don't work hard to partition too finely but DBs are slow, even for reads, why not cache read requests?
+  3. many web FEs, data sharded over cluster of DBs partition data by key over the DBs app looks at key (e.g. user), chooses the right DB good DB parallelism if no data is super-popular painful -- cross-shard transactions and queries probably don't work hard to partition too finely
+     but: DBs are slow, even for reads, why not cache read requests?
-  4. many web FEs, many caches for reads, many DBs for writes cost-effective b/c read-heavy and memcached 10x faster than a DB memcached just an in-memory hash table, very simple complex b/c DB and memcacheds can get out of sync (next bottleneck will be DB writes -- hard to solve)
+  4. many web FEs, many caches for reads, many DBs for writes cost-effective b/c read-heavy and memcached 10x faster than a DB memcached just an in-memory hash table, very simple complex b/c DB and memcacheds can get out of sync fragile b/c cache misses can easily overload the DB (next bottleneck will be DB writes -- hard to solve)

 the big facebook infrastructure picture lots of users, friend lists, status, posts, likes, photos
-    fresh/consistent data apparently not critical
+    fresh/consistent data not critical
-    because humans are tolerant?
+      humans are tolerant
   high load: billions of operations per second
     that's 10,000x the throughput of one DB server multiple data centers (at least west and east coast)